kevjen37/kevjen37.github.io/VisionGPT.md

 __👨‍🏫 How to Use:__

-1. User sets the sliding scale to calibrate the distance from their face to the camera (can be changed while program is running).
+1. User sets the sliding scale to calibrate the distance from their face to the camera (can be changed while the program is running).
 2. When the program detects a brow raise longer than 2 seconds, it will play an audible ping and the user can begin dictating their prompt.
 3. User can choose to copy response generated in the text box using the "Copy Text" button.